 - Body copy.
 The body of your email should be short and sweet, much like the copy on your landing page.
 This is also a great opportunity to incorporate personalization using personalization tokens.
 Here are some great examples to get you thinking about personalization opportunities.

 - Sharing Options.
 Don't forget to add buttons to your emails that allow recipients to quickly pass your offer along to their network.

 One way to use your blog to promote your offer is to create a simple "promo post" -- that's what we call them, anyway.
-This post is typically very short, only offering a quick introduction to the offer, a few value-driven bullet points on what people can expect to learn from it, and a compelling CTA to drive people to the landing page.
+This post is typically a very focused piece offering a quick introduction to the offer, advice on how to implement it, and a compelling CTA to drive people to the landing page.

 Promo posts aside, it's also a great idea to add a CTA for your offer to a post that aligns with its subject matter.
 You can create an entirely new post and revisit older, related posts to swap out their CTAs.
 This way, if people who reach the end of your post are looking for more information or a deeper dive into the subject, they can click through to the offer.

 Now that you have some tangible promotional material in place, you can start promoting it through your social media channels.
 Whether you share the related blog post or a link to the landing page, be sure that you're switching up the messaging so you're not repeating the same tweet or Facebook post over, and over, and over...

 You'll also want to tailor the post to the platform you're posting it on.
 For example, maybe you create a teaser video for your offer to promote it on Instagram and then use a colorful visual when you serve it up on Twitter:

 The holidays provide an interesting opportunity for businesses looking to explore platforms they wouldn't typically try.
 With busy consumers looking for holiday help and inspiration in all corners of the internet and social media, you may find that it's worth promoting your campaign on a wider variety of platforms.